F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 - [classes](https://peps.python.org/pep-0008/#class-names): CamelCase
 - [constants](https://peps.python.org/pep-0008/#constants): SNAKE_CASE
 - [packages and modules](https://peps.python.org/pep-0008/#package-and-module-names): short names, all lowercase
     - underscores can be used in long names to improve readability
 - [types](https://peps.python.org/pep-0008/#type-variable-names): single letter, uppercase, or CamelCase

-## Variables
+## Scopes
+Unlike traditional languages, Python creates scopes only in a very limited number of contexts:

+- global scope
+- module scope
+- class scope
+- function scope
+- comprehension scope (see [Comprehensions](#comprehensions) for more details)

+On the other hand, the **following contexts do not create a new scope**:

+- loops
+- conditions
+- with statements
+- try-except statements

-To check if a local variable is defined, we can use the `locals` function:
+To **check if a local variable is defined in the current scope**, we can use the `locals` function:
 ```Python
 if 'my_variable' in locals():
     print('Variable exists')